- Sharecare (formerly BACTES) is an established provider of Release of Information services for Protected Health Information

 - They print to RPM as a virtual printer to generate PDF and TIFF images

 - Using RPM they have created a secure workflow to satisfy HIPAA requirements

-As a health information expert for 25 years, BACTES has been a leader in providing secure electronic exchange, delivery and integration of Protected Health Information (PHI) to thousands of healthcare providers across the United States.
+As a health information expert for 25 years, Sharecare has been a leader in providing secure electronic exchange, delivery, and integration of Protected Health Information (PHI) to thousands of healthcare providers across the United States.
 The company adheres to the latest compliance standards while providing superior, multi-step quality control processes.
-Headquartered in San Diego, with offices throughout the country, BACTES has grown dynamically, employing hundreds of people who are behind its customized solutions, superior quality and industry-leading customer support.
+Headquartered in San Diego, with offices throughout the country, Sharecare has grown dynamically, employing hundreds of people who are behind its customized solutions, superior quality, and industry-leading customer support.

 RPM handles this with ease, along with any other virtual printing problem.

 About four years ago, Catanach researched technologies that could easily convert the records into PDF and TIFF image formats, allow trusted users to work with the records, and enable records to be saved digitally, for archiving, searching and retrieval.
 “I found a few solutions that could convert electronic medical records to PDF files, but the licensing terms were prohibitive, requiring individual licenses and installations for about 80 customer employees authorized to work directly with the records at about 15 customer sites.
 Then I found RPM Remote Print Manager® (RPM), from Brooks Internet Software.
 A single license covers each office and all of its authorized users, so 15 installations and licenses support everyone necessary,” he said.